 The Sasquatch was so mad, he roared, a roar so loud that all the wolves became quiet and lowered their tails in fear.
 Some of the wolves were trembling.

 Realizing that he had lost control, the Sasquatch turned and stomped back to his cave.
 He sat down and tried to meditate, but he couldn’t.
 He was too upset.
 But the wolves were no longer howling, so he went to sleep.

 The next day, the Sasquatch woke up at noon, and came out of his cave.
-He was surprised to see a dozen rabbits, a dozen beavers, and the pack of wolves waiting for him.
+He was surprised to see dozens of rabbits and beavers, and the pack of wolves waiting for him.